Wood Treatment

 Apply with a brush in a layer over wood and wash away with plenty of water to reveal restored timber ready for finishing treatments.
 Common time until washing is around 15–30 minutes depending on manufacturers’ instructions.
 After leaving for a few days of dry weather, progress to the “preserve” stage of wood treatment.

 You’ve taken the first step to heaven.
-The damage of the past is undone and we now have a nice fresh surface to work with.
+The damage of the past has been undone and now we have a nice fresh surface to work with.

 The next step is to clean the wood by using a biocidal wood cleaner (Roxil 100 Wood and Patio Cleaner).
 Broken and chipped varnish can let in moisture, precipitating mould and algae growth.
 You need it done fast and with a non-abrasive cleaner.
 This can be sprayed for easy and consistent application.